New View Overview ---> New View Main Page, abxn Main Page. About this Page. Contact.

 - Bearing God's Image and Name

 We are called to represent God, not ourselves.
 That is a huge joy, responsibility and promise!
+And ii's open to everyone in principle.
 This page begins with reflections (e.g. on the several ways representing God is manifested) and ends with challenge.

 Introduction